Found ~1930; Recognized 1968

 Diagram credit: Hunt et al., EPSL, vol. 482, pp. 497 (2018, open accesslink)

-Since the highest ArAr-based age estimate for Landes is younger than the highest measured for Caddo County, and since the cooling rate of metal was determined to be lower for Landes than that for Caddo County, it was inferred that Landes was the more deeply buried of the two, both pre-disruption and post-reassembly of the IAB planetesimal (Vogel and Renne, 2008).
+Since the highest ArAr age estimate for Landes would still make it younger than Caddo County, and since the cooling rate of metal is lower for Landes than that for Caddo County, it was inferred that Landes was the more deeply buried of the two source lithologies, both pre-disruption and post-reassembly of the IAB planetesimal (Vogel and Renne, 2008).
 In contrast to these meteorites, they demonstrated that the ArAr-based age of Campo del Cielo reflects resetting in a more high-temperature thermal environment, probably at a deeper burial location pre- and/or post-reassembly.